buptxyb666/AdaptivePose/README.md

 # AdaptivePose
-The current code can reproduce the results reported in AdaptivePose++.
+The current code can achieve the better performance than the results reported in papers.

 👏👏👏👏👏👏👏👏👏👏👏a compact and powerful single-stage multi-person pose estimation framework:
 ![](readme/framework.jpg)